KAMESHLJ-P/CoERS_Submission/README.md

 The changes that are to be done in each code file is mentioned on top of code file

-In **Distraction_Live_version1.ipynb** code you just need to change the address of the annotated frames based video files that needs to be saved
+i) In **Distraction_Live_version1.ipynb** code you just need to change the address of the annotated frames based video files that needs to be saved

-In **Drowsiness_Live_version2.ipynb** code the following needs to be taken care of
+ii) In **Drowsiness_Live_version2.ipynb** code the following needs to be taken care of

 1) In Function Head_pose_Estimation it is the thresholds to look up, down, left and right